gregsdennis/coding-for-smarties/published/2017/04/03/Breaking Changes.md

 A breaking change is any change which modifies the **public interface** to a module in such a way that causes any consuming modules to fail either at compile-time or run-time.
 In other words, any change which requires consuming code to change in order to maintain the same behavior.

-><small>**NOTE** In this post, we're only going to cover compile-time breakages.
+***NOTE** In this post, we're only going to cover compile-time breakages.
 Run-time breakages only occur when the intended behavior of a module changes.
-We're going to assume that we want the same (or additional) behavior as the previous version.</small>
+We're going to assume that we want the same (or additional) behavior as the previous version.*

 In order to explore this further we need to first consider the code which consumes our library.
 This code relies on certain types which are defined by our library.
 When these types change, the code which uses them is affected.

 There are three basic types of compile-time changes that a library can have:

 1. Adding new types
-2. Modifying existing types
+1. Modifying existing types
-	a.
-Adding members
+	1. Adding members
-	b.
-Removing members
+	1. Removing members
-3. Removing types
+1. Removing types

 The last one (removing types) seems obvious.
 If we remove a type that a consumer is using, the code which references that type will no longer compile.
 This is always a breaking change.